chee/solid-automerge/readme.md

 # SolidJS primitives for Automerge Repo

-helpers for using <a href="https://automerge.org/docs/repositories/">
+Helpers for using <a href="https://automerge.org/docs/repositories/">
 <img alt="" src=.assets/automerge.png width=22 height=22>
 Automerge
 </a> with <a href="https://www.solidjs.com/">